BolanhoAlejo/TP-FINAL-HIA/README.md

-To use the backend create the .env file:To use the backend create the .env file with the following content:
+To use the backend create the .env file with the following content:

 MONGODB_URI="mongodb://localhost/proyectofinal'